See also “Organization”

-Air Force One, supersonic airplanes, private jets... world leaders and the super-rich may feel they enjoy the ultimate in travel efficiency.
+Air Force One, supersonic airplanes, private jets... world leaders and the super-rich may feel like they enjoy the ultimate in travel efficiency.
 Yet, 2,600 years ago our Creator revealed that he has a superlative mode of transport, the likes of which no engineer, scientist or billionaire has ever seen.
 The Air Force One pales next to it.
 It is an awe-inspiring chariot!
 Does it seem strange that the Creator of the universe has a car, a method of transportation?
 Not if we understand Bible prophecy and its symbolism.
 In fact, Jehovah’s celestial vehicle differs significantly from any conceived by men.
-God's Chariot as described in the book of Ezequiel depicts a vision revealing unique aspects of God's heavenly Organization.
+God's Chariot as described in the book of Ezekiel depicts a vision revealing unique aspects of God's heavenly Organization.
 Are we familiar with this profound vision?

 Growing up in the truth is like growing up with a valuable old painting in the house.
 The kids will never appreciate it until someone takes the time to explain in detail its precious value and importance.
 Parents should take the time to make the truth real in the eyes of their children.